luposdate3000/luposdate3000/documentation/installation/README-linux.md

     # intellij needs to be launched once to confirm basic settings.
     # During the above installations, the gui is installed anyway.
 }
-#intellij ... alternatively build it from source
+#intellij ... alternatively build it from source (optional)
 {
     cd $dependencieshome
     git clone --depth=1 https://github.com/JetBrains/intellij-community